ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab3.md

 lab3/test$ mkdir fuzz_output_sanity1
 ```

-You may recall from lab 1, that AFL could generate new inputs forever and never
+You may recall from `lab1`, that AFL could generate new inputs forever and never
 stop running.
 This is also the case for your fuzzer.
 So for this we will use `timeout` to stop the fuzzer after a specified time.